The Five Sacred Trees: IV. Craeb Uisnig

-Dathi
+V. Dathi

 The last movement is Dathi, named after tree that was the muse.
 The movement is slow and melancholic, featuring the flute as well as the bassoon.
 There is no gap between movements four and five.

 Dathi, which purportedly exercised authority over the poets, and was the last tree to fall, is the subject for the close of the piece.
 The bassoon soliloquizes as it ponders the secrets of the trees.